how many potatoes grow from one seed potato

 Potato plants need plenty of room for the tubers to grow.
 If they are planted too closely, the young tubers may not set or grow as expected, resulting in a poor yield.
 Planting them too close together may also cause the plants to compete for nutrients and moisture, further diminishing the yield of your potatoes.

-Potatoes should be planted 12 -14 inches apart with 3 feet between rows for optimal growth and the best yield.
+Potatoes should be planted 12 -14 inches apart with 3 feet between rows for optimal growth and yield.
 The exception to the rule is if you are growing potatoes to harvest and eat as ‘new’ or baby potatoes.
 These can be planted closer together as the tubers will not need as much room to grow.

 Does soil fertility or moisture affect the number of potatoes from one seed potato?